-We all are familiar with the word magnet and so with the term magnetic materials.
-In general, it is known that every matter is magnetic.
+We all are familiar with the word ‘magnet’ and so with the term ‘magnetic materials.
+In general, we know that every matter is magnetic.

-Basically, every element in the universe possesses some magnetic behaviour as their composition involves charged particles i.e., proton and electron.
-However, the degree of possessing magnetism differ from one to another.
+Basically, every element in the universe possesses some magnetic behaviour as their composition involves charged particles, i.e., proton and electron.
+However, the degree of possessing magnetism differs from one to another.

-The arrangement of the charges in the atomic structure of the material is responsible for the magnetic property exhibited by them.
+The arrangement of the charges in the atomic structure of the material is responsible for the magnetic property which they exhibit.

-Generally, all those materials that experience an attractive force when placed near magnets are known as magnetic materials.
+Generally, all those materials that experience an attractive force when placed near magnets are magnetic materials.

-Here, in this article, we will see the categories in which magnetic materials are categorized.
+Here, in this article, we will see the categories in which the classification of magnetic materials occurs.

-The various classifications of magnetic materials are done on the basis of response provided by these materials when present near a magnetic field.
+The various classifications of magnetic materials take place on the basis of the response provided by these materials when present near a magnetic field.

 This depends on the level of interaction present between atomic magnetic moments.
-As sometimes the interaction is almost negligible while sometimes it is quite strong.
+Sometimes, the interaction is almost negligible, while sometimes, it is quite strong.